Kim Bodnia

-Kim Bodnia (born 12 April 1965) is a Danish actor, writer, and director.
+Kim Bodnia (born 12 April 1965) is a Danish actor.
 He became widely known for his role as police detective Martin Rohde in the Scandinavian crime drama series The Bridge.
-He became internationally known for his lead role as drug dealer Frank in Nicolas Winding Refn's 1996 directorial debut Pusher.
-Today he is best known as Konstantin in Phoebe Waller-Bridge's 2018 BBC America spy thriller TV series Killing Eve.
+He is also known internationally for his lead role as drug dealer Frank in Nicolas Winding Refn's 1996 directorial debut Pusher, and as Konstantin in the spy thriller TV series Killing Eve (2018–2022).

-In 2009, Bodnia won the 62nd Bodil Award for Best Actor in a Supporting Role, and in 2014 he won the Monte-Carlo Television Festival Award for Outstanding Actor in a Drama Series.
-In 2019 he earned a British Academy Television Award for Best Supporting Actor for his role in Killing Eve.
+Amongst his award wins and nominations, he is the recipient of two Robert Awards for Best Supporting Actor in Nightwatch (1994) and Best Leading TV Actor in The Bridge.
+The latter also earned him a Golden Nymph Award for Outstanding Actor in a Drama Series at the Monte-Carlo Television Festival.
+In 2009, Bodnia won the Bodil Award for Best Actor in a Supporting Role for the film Terribly Happy (2007), and in 2019, he received a British Academy Television Award for Best Supporting Actor nomination for his role in Killing Eve.

 Early life

 Bodnia was born in Copenhagen on 12 April 1965 and grew up in Espergærde.
 He comes from a Jewish family with Polish and Russian ancestry.
 In 2014, he described himself as "half-Russian, half-Polish and all Jewish".
 When asked in 2011 whether religion had been an important aspect of his life, he said, "No, but I believe in nature."

 Bodnia admitted that he was not a particularly good student as a child, describing himself as a "clown" who was reluctant to study.
 His main interest was in athletics, particularly the 100 metres and the long jump, in which he was the Zealand youth champion for several years.
 He aspired to become a football goalkeeper, but a foot injury prevented him from pursuing this career.

 As a student at Espergærde Ungdomsskole, Bodnia joined the theatre group, performing mainly in comic roles.
 When he was 16, his mother suggested he apply for a place at the Danish National School of Theatre and Contemporary Dance.
 His first application failed, but he gained entry on his second attempt a year later in 1987.